valboz/RTModel/docs/DataPreparation.md

 ## Event coordinates

-Event coordinates are contained in a file with extension `.coordinates` (e.g. `event001.coordinates`) placed in the same `Data` directory along with the photometry files.
+Event coordinates are contained in a file with extension `.coordinates` (e.g. `event001.coordinates`) placed in the same `/Data` directory along with the photometry files.

 The content of the file should be in the form `HH:MM:SS.S +DD:PP:SS.S` for right ascension and declination respectively, e.g. `18:00:23.32 -32:11:09.7`.